 This post contains affiliate links.
 Our full disclosure policy is here.

 Best Things to Do in the Lake District

 Scafell Pike – climb the highest mountain in England

-If you like challenges and great views, climb Scafell Pike, one of the top things to do in the UK.
+If you like challenges and great views, climb Scafell Pike, one of the first things you should do on your Lake District itinerary.
 This tough trek that requires scrambling attracts over 100,000 people every year.
 A beautiful panorama of the mountains and lakes at the summit is definitely worth it.
 For an even better adventure, join the Three Peaks Challenge which also includes climbing the highest mountain in Wales and Scotland.